nismod/nismod.github.io/docs/smif-prerequisites.md

 Wherever you have a data passed into your model from another source, you should define an input.
-For each of the results you model produces, you need to define an output.
+For each of the results your model produces, you need to define an output.
-For example, a digital communications model may require `population` data as an input, and produce a `service quality` metric and an `fibre-optic repeater electricity demand` as an output
+For example, a digital communications model may require `population` data as an input, and produce a `service quality` metric and a `fibre-optic repeater electricity demand` as an output

 | Attribute | Type | Example | Notes |
 | --- | --- | --- | --- |